materials-marketplace/user-docs/docs/source/ucs/uc1.md

 ```
 This function first checks if a simulation with that ID is already running like in the case that
 the user accidentally clicks multiple times on the "run" button.
-Next, the output path is defined and created which in this case simply is called "output"
+Next, the output path is defined and created which in this case is simply called "output"
-Then, the change into that directory in which the simulation is to be executed and then
+Then, we change into that directory in which the simulation is to going to be executed and then
 start calling "SimPARTIX" as subprocess.
 This is like having a terminal and typing
 "SimPARTIX" into that terminal.
 Finally, the state of the simulation is set to
 "running" and the corresponding info message is written to the log file.
-If you script has to be called via another command, the corresponding
+If your script has to be called via another command, the corresponding
 command has to be written where "SimPARTIX" is written in third last line.